-Exams will be based on assigned textbook readings, journal articles, materials covered in class and case studies.
+Exams will be based on assigned readings of journal articles, materials covered in class and case studies (when applicable).
 Dates are CLEARLY posted on the Course Calendar and Content.
-Examinations are 1 hour and 15 minutes for the mid-term and 2 hours for the final exam.
+Examinations are 1 hour and 15 minutes.
 No electronic devices or reference materials will be permitted on the desk during exams unless specified.
 Make-up exams are ONLY available in extreme cases, and with medical (or other) forms that confirm the absence.

-Exams are designed to evaluate a student's ability to master content, integrate themes and concepts between sub-disciplines in oceanography, understand the usefulness and limitations of oceanographic data for studying processes, and apply logical arguments to support perspectives.
+Exams are designed to evaluate a student's ability to master content, integrate themes and concepts between sub-disciplines that contribute to climate studies, understand the usefulness and limitations of climate data for studying processes, and apply logical arguments to support perspectives.

-CR/NCR POLICY
+P/NC POLICY

-The CR-NCR option will be honored only if the conditions stated on the CR/NCR form are satisfied: all course work has been completed and you earned grades such that you accumulate at least 50 points total in the course.
-Students on probation are ineligible.
+The P/NC option will be honored only if the conditions stated on the P/NC form are satisfied: all course work has been completed and you earned grades such that you accumulate at least 50 points total in the course.
+For more information about requesting a P/NC option and the required conditions see https://hunter.cuny.edu/students/registration/register-for-classes/credit-no-credit/.